 Big or small?

-All tampons have an indicator for the amount of blood they can handle: one, two or three drops, or mini, normal and super.
+All tampons have an indicator for the amount of blood they can handle: one, two or three drops.
+Also indicated as mini, normal and super.
 This has nothing to do with the size of your vagina, but everything with the amount of blood coming out.
 If you’re using a tampon for the first time, choose the smallest size and replace it every few hours.

 Every menstruation is different.
-Some people get Aunt Flo visiting for five days, others only have to entertain her for two days.
+Some women bleed for five days, others only for two days.
 Hence why not everybody uses the same size of tampons.
 Also, all bodies are different, so the same size won’t be comfortable for everyone.

 House brand or fancy brand?